kienlucy08/react-sandbox/README.md

 ### Pages 📃

-← `src/pages/`: These files include components that specify the content of the Home and About pages.
+← `src/pages/`: These files include components that specify the content of the Home About, and Learn pages.
 Each one is defined as a function and referenced in `router.jsx`.
 The content is built into the page outline specified in `app.jsx`.

 ← `src/pages/about.jsx`: The content of the About page, defined as a component function.

 ← `src/pages/home.jsx`: The content of the Home page, also defined as a component function.
 The page includes the animated effect on hover, and title change effect on click (which is also a handy demo of using state data in React).

+← `src/pages/learn.jsx`: The content of the Learn page, also defined as a component function.
+The page includes numerous tabs containing the basics of Learning React.
+This includes Syntax, JSX Deep Dive, Props, Effects, Event Handlers, CSS Modules, and Functions.
+All of these sections have their own interactions and there are 6 Practice Projects the user can completed to get the jist of React Basics.

+### Examples 🖊️

+← `src/exmaples/`: These files include components that specify the content of the CodeExample, CodePractice, EffectExample, JSXExample, and ProjectPractice pages.
+Each one is defined as a function and referenced in `learn.jsx` as examples for the user.
+The content is built into the page outline specified in `app.jsx`.

+← `src/examples/CodeExample.jsx`: The returns a `div` of any example code inputted with a standardized style.
+This file is referenced in `learn.jsx`.
+These are used to display code blocks in a pretty way.

+← `src/exmaples/CodePractice.jsx`: The returns a `div` with an intereactive code block with a standardized style.
+This file is referenced in `learn.jsx`.
+These are mostly used to allow users to practice syntax.

+← `src/exmaples/ProjectPractice.jsx`: The returns a `div` with an intereactive code block with a standardized style and live output.
+This file is referenced in `learn.jsx`.
+These are mostly used to allow users to practice their skills in a more robust project.

 ---